-You know that Chicago Public Library hosts many engaging and exciting cultural and civic events throughout the year.
-Many of these events are recorded by Chicago's community television station, CAN-TV, and available on the web for those who missed the event in person.
+You know Chicago Public Library hosts many engaging and exciting cultural and civic events throughout the year.
+Many of these events are recorded by Chicago's community television station, CAN-TV, and made available on the web for those who missed the event in person.
 Here are a few of our favorite events!

-Books and Authors:
+Books and Authors

 - The Chicago Council on Science and Technology presented a program on the Array of Things.
-Array of Things is a collaborative effort among leading scientists, universities, local government, and communities to collect real-time data on urban environment, infrastructure, and activity for research and public use.
-You can watch the program online here.
+Array of Things is a collaborative effort among leading scientists, universities, local government and communities to collect real-time data on urban environment, infrastructure and activity for research and public use.
+View the Array of Things event on YouTube.

-Civics and Culture:
+Civics and Culture